shubhamgulati91/windows-final-setup/README.md

 ## Features

 * Disable the specified Windows services
-* Remove the damn pre-installed Windows Apps (goodbye Candy Crush Saga)
+* Remove pre-installed Windows Apps
-* Enable Developer Mode
 * Tweak the taskbar for multi-monitor configurations
 * Remove XPS and Fax services
-* Enable Telnet, .Net Framework 3.5, Hyper-V and Linux Subsystem
+* Hyper-V, Containers and Linux Subsystem
 * Install the latest Ubuntu LTS using WSL 2.0
 * Disable telemetry
 * Install Dracula theme on both Command Prompt and PowerShell